 Crops are going to fail.
 And that means higher prices for veggies.

-And it also means that livestock aren’t going to be fed as well and won’t gain as much weight so, higher prices for meat as well.
+And it means that livestock aren’t going to be fed as well and won’t gain as much weight so, higher prices for meat also.

 And here on the verandah office …

 My view from here is of a very brown lawn.
 I’m not the kind of person who cares about whether the lawn has weeds or is green, but it looks really dead.